Business Programs & Events

 Small Business Development Centers

-America’s SBDC represents America’s nationwide network of Small Business Development Centers (SBDCs) – the most comprehensive small business assistance network in the United States and its territories.
-SBDCs are hosted by leading universities, colleges, state economic development agencies and private partners.
-They are funded in part by the United States Congress through a partnership with the U.S. Small Business Administration.
-They have published a list of resources for small businesses, including webinars, to assist employers with COVID-19 on a wide range of topics.
+Small Business Development Centers (SBDCs) – the most comprehensive small business assistance network in the United States and its territories.
+Hosted by universities, colleges, state economic development agencies and private partners.
+Funded by the Congress in and the SBA partnership with the U.S. Small Business Administration.

 Emergency Small Business Grants and Loans Assistance